-In our experience we have seen terrible cases of Wood decay from untreated timber frames.
+In our experience, we have seen terrible cases of Wood decay from untreated timber frames.
 A common mistake that some less informed contractors make, is to use Pine SA Pine as frame work and treat the product by hand with Creosote, Carbolinium or sealants.
 This process does not allow the treatment to penetrate the core of the wood.
-Rainwater and moisture then enters the core of the wood leaving it blocked inside as a result of the exterior sealant.
+Rainwater and moisture then enters the core of the wood leaving it blocked inside, as a result of the exterior sealant.
 An irreversible decay process starts taking effect.
 Which in most cases leads to the total decomposition of the structure.
 This is a very sad and financially hurtful event that some will endure.
-Especially knowing that loosing the structure is unavoidable.
+Especially knowing that losing the structure is unavoidable.

-There are methods of slowing down the decay by keeping the structure dry or by adding some supports to the rotten areas.
+There are methods of slowing down the decay by keeping the structure dry or by adding some support to the rotten areas.
 This could allow the structure temporary safety for traffickers and allow the client to prepare for an alternative option or replacement.

 Oil Based Treatment

 Oil based treatments vary in content pertaining to application: Usually consist of a Durable water repellent with linseed oil and is reinforced with UV-inhibiting additives to reduce the degrading effects from the sun.
 Usually a suitable oil treatment would also include a hardener / binder/ resin.

 The oil penetrates the surface and forms a layer when exposed to air.
 This treatment offers exceptional outdoor protection and can be reapplied with minimal preparations.
 Many of these treatments contain a fungicidal additive such as Boron, which prevents wood destroying organisms.